Seatis/my-teaching-materials/projects/scrum-game/stories.md

 #### 3) Add wall tiles
  - Given the launched game
  - When the map is rendered on the screen
- - Then it should show floor and wall type tiles as well like on this layout:
+ - Then it should show floor and wall type tiles as well like on this layout (you can arrange wall differently if you wish):

 Floor tile | Wall tile
 ---------- | ---------